jimhigson/oboe.js-dissertation/main/main.md

 receive live data -- in the election night example no constituencies could be shown until they had all been called.

-Node's standard http library provides a view of the response as a standard ReadableStream so there will be no problems programming to a progressive interpretation of http.
+Node's standard HTTP library provides a view of the response as a standard ReadableStream so there will be no problems programming to a progressive interpretation of HTTP.
 In Node all streams provide a common API regardless of their origin so there is no reason not to allow arbitrary streams to be read.
 Although Oboe is intended primarily as a REST client, under Node it will be capable of reading data from any